 - Preheat oven to 375 degrees.

-- In a large bowl, combine tallow, shortening, xylitol, maple syrup, grapefruit juice and zest with a high hand mixer.
+- In a large bowl, combine tallow, shortening, xylitol (replace with coconut sugar for AIP), maple syrup, grapefruit juice and zest with a high hand mixer.

 - In a second bowl, combine the coconut flour, arrowroot starch, gelatin, baking soda, cream of tartar, and vanilla.